Hydrogen Oxygen Therapy: What It Is, How It Works, and What the Research Shows

 • Oxyhydrogen therapy

-• Hydrogen inhalation therapy (when referring to the hydrogen component specifically)
+• Hydrogen inhalation therapy, when the focus is the hydrogen component

 Feature Hydrogen Oxygen Therapy HBOT